Have Questions?

 • Provide proof of completion of secondary education (“PSE”)

-• Certify Your Method of Payment (6 weeks prior to your start date)
+• Certify Your Method of Payment (6 weeks before your start date)

 The Course Deposit: